Core Examples

 # List all collections

-qdrant::list_collections() => $collections
+$qdrant.list_collections() => $collections

-$collections -> each { $ -> log }
+$collections -> seq({ $ -> log })

 # Clean up when done

-# qdrant::delete_collection("knowledge_base")
+# $qdrant.delete_collection("knowledge_base")

 Tool Loop Integration

-Vector search as an LLM tool within anthropic::tool_loop.
+Vector search as an LLM tool within $anthropic.tool_loop.

 ---